shafi099/shafi099/README.md

 ## Summary

 I'm a software developer with a passion for full stack development.
-I'm experienced in HTML, CSS, C, C++, and Python, and I'm always learning new technologies and techniques to improve my skills.
+I'm experienced in JavaScript, HTML, CSS, C, C++, SQL and Python, and I'm always learning new technologies and techniques to improve my skills.

 ## Projects